-Even the ten-fold speed ratio between short and long seeks is misleading, however, because accessing a sector involves more than just seeking to that sector's track.
+Even the ten-fold speed ratio between short and long seeks is larger than the ratio in total access time, however, because accessing a sector involves more than just seeking to that sector's track.
 Once the appropriate track is spinning under the active head, the disk controller needs to wait for the appropriate sector to come around to the head's position, a delay known as rotational latency.
 Because the time a disk takes to complete one revolution is comparable to the time taken to seek across tens of thousands of cylinders, the rotational latency can bring the total access time for a random sector on an adjoining track to within a small factor of the access time for a sector on a distant track.